mdbenito/web-mdbenito/README.md

   i.e. ../font/blah, whereas I'm using ../font*s*/blah.
   **Don't** blindly overwrite `fa-mini.css`.
 Instead copy the new icons and fix the paths as indicated in `src/css/fa-mini.css`
-  Also: `fa-mini-ie7.css` has to be minified by hand

 ## To do